Attack ad

 In political campaigns, an attack ad is an advertisement designed to wage a personal attack against an opposing candidate or political party in order to gain support for the attacking candidate and attract voters.
 Attack ads often form part of negative campaigning or smear campaigns, and in large or well-financed campaigns, may be disseminated via mass media.

 An attack ad will generally unfairly criticize an opponent's political platform, usually by pointing out its faults.
 Often the ad will simply make use of innuendo, based on opposition research.
+Political attack ads across all types of media can have different strategic aims.
+Some are character attacks, trying to persuade the viewer to think differently about a candidate's character in hopes that they will reconsider their perception of the candidate and who they are as a person.
+Another strategy is an attack on the candidate's policy or political ideas.
+This attempts to derail one's support for a candidate by persuading them that the candidate-under-attack's political ideas are illogical, extreme, or will be ineffective.

 Televised attack ads rose to prominence in the United States in the 1960s, especially since Federal Communications Commission (FCC) regulations require over-the-air commercial TV stations with licenses issued by the FCC—effectively all regulated TV stations, since others would either be public television or be pirated—to air political ads by both parties, whether it be attack ads or more traditional political ads.
-Although cable television and the Internet are not required to air such ads, attack ads have become commonplace on both mediums as well.
+Although cable television and the Internet are not required to air such ads, attack ads have become commonplace on both media as well.